RNtaate/roy-apple-page-project/README.md

 ## Acknowledgments

-- This project was originally taken from The Odin project.
+- This project was originally taken from [The Odin project](https://www.theodinproject.com/courses/html5-and-css3/lessons/building-with-backgrounds-and-gradients)
-- The project was inspired by the Microverse program.
+- The project was inspired by the [Microverse](https://www.microverse.org/) program.

 ## 📝 License